Hadoxt nask fragments: Connection to the Hadoxt nask

 The Hadoxt nask was one of the volumes of the Sasanian Avesta.
 Like most of its volumes, the Hadoxt nask is considered lost, but its contents can, to some extent, be reconstructed from later references in Zoroastrian literature, in particular the Denkard.

 The connection between the fragments and the Hadoxt nask was established by the Parsi tradition, which labels them as being derived from it.

 However, the description of the Hadokht nask provided in the Denkard does not fit the content of the fragments, in particular it does not mention anything about the soul's destiny in the afterlife.
-In his edition of the Avesta, Westergaard for instance rejected a connection with the Hadokht nask and labeled them as Yashts fragments.
+In his edition of the Avesta, Westergaard for instance rejected a connection with the Hadokht nask and labeled them as yasht fragments.
 In his translation of the Avesta, Darmesteter shares this scepticism to an extent and labeled them as Yasht 21 and Yasht 22.
 Overall, however, the connection of this text to the Hadokht nask is accepted today.